n3rdopolis/rebeccablackos/README.txt

       * These utilities assit with changing boot options on installed systems:
-           ** rbos-force-simplegraphics:     Wizard for configuring the bootloader to add or remove `nomodeset to the kernel command line to force or unforce using the fallback efidrm or vesadrm driver.
+           ** rbos-force-simplegraphics:     Wizard for configuring the bootloader to add or remove `nomodeset to the kernel command line to force or unforce using the fallback (SimpleDRM) driver.

-           ** rbos-configure-simplegraphics: Wizard for configuring the bootloader frambuffer size for hardware that requires a fallback driver (see CHANGING
+           ** rbos-configure-simplegraphics: Wizard for configuring the bootloader frambuffer size for hardware that requires SimpleDRM (see CHANGING THE
-                                             THE RESOLUTION ON SIMPLE HARDWARE)
+                                             RESOLUTION ON SIMPLE HARDWARE)

            ** rbos-force-softwarerendering:  Wizard for configuring the WaylandLoginManager to force software rendering, and Pixman where possible